colin-walker/Now-Namespace/README.md

 The namespace will allow for additional channel level elements to share updates similar to the contents of a now page.

 This is an initial version of the 'now' namespace - published 24th Jan 2023.
+It was proposed [here](https://colinwalker.blog/now_namespace/) and that should serve as the namespace URI.

 ### Example feeds